-(a) Claims against the Company not acknowledged as debts towards: (Rs In Crore)
+Claims against the Company not acknowledged as debts towards: (Rs In Crore)

 Part Particulars As at

-March 31, 2021
+March 31, 2023 March 31, 2022

 i) VAT & CST 29.15 29.15

 ii) Service Tax 1.84 1.84

 iii) Custom Duty 8.12 8.12

 iv) Excise Duty 342.00 342.00

-v) Income Tax 21.37 -
+v) Income Tax 21.37 21.37

-vi) Goods and Service Tax 2.13 -
+vi) Goods and Service Tax 2.13 2.13

-vii) Estimated amount of contracts remaining to be executed on capital account (net off advances) and not provided for 15.48 15.35
+vii) Estimated amount of contracts remaining to be executed on capital account (net off advances) and not provided for 11.40 15.48

-viii) Guarantees / Counter Guarantees (including un-utilized Letters of Credit) 12.94 40.39
+viii) Guarantees / Counter Guarantees 5.97 12.94

-ix) There was proceedings of Inspection & Search by the State Goods and Service tax authorities, at the various places of the company and its subsidiary Company Hans Ispat Limited, during 18th January 2021 to 3rd February 2021 early morning and during the course of said proceedings, as determined by the authorities on various points, the company has voluntarily paid total amount of Rs 9.57 Crore towards tax, Interest and Penalty, on 3rd February 2021.
+ix) There was proceedings of Inspection & Search by the State Goods and Service tax authorities, at the various places of the company and its subsidiary Company Hans Ispat Limited, during January 18, 2021 to February 3, 2021 and during the course of said proceedings, as determined by the authorities on various points, the company has voluntarily paid total amount of Rs 9.57 Crore towards tax, Interest and Penalty, on February 3, 2021.
 The company has accounted Rs 6.69 Crore as expenses and Rs 2.88 Crore has been shown as recovery from suppliers.
 In the opinion of the Company, there will not be any further additional liability with regard to said proceedings.
 Thereafter, certain other documents as informed by GST authorities, related to the company has been seized and verification of the same is in process by the said authorities.

-Claims against the Company not acknowledged as debts amounting to Rs.1.11 Crore (As at March 31, 2021: Rs.1.11 Crore), are pending before various courts, authorities, arbitration, Consumer Dispute Redressal Forum etc. Note :-
+Claims against the Company not acknowledged as debts amounting to Rs.1.11 Crore (As at March 31, 2022: Rs.1.11 Crore), x) are pending before various courts, authorities, arbitration, Consumer Dispute Redressal Forum etc.

+Note :-

-- i.
-Future cash flows in respect of above, if any, is determinable only on receipt of judgment/ decisions pending with relevant authorities. - ii.
+- Future cash flows in respect of above, if any, is determinable only on receipt of judgment/ decisions pending with i. relevant authorities. - ii.
 The above amounts are without the amount involved in the appeal preferred by the Department, if any, and further applicable interest on the demand